Andriivskyi Descent: Mikhail Bulgakov's house

 Mikhail Bulgakov, a famous Kyiv-born Russian writer, and his family lived on the street at two different houses in the early-20th century.
 In Bulgakov's 1925 novel The White Guard the author vividly describes the street and house (he calls it Aleksey Descent - "Alekseevskiy Spusk") in the turbulent times of the 1917 Russian Revolution.
-The address, at No. 13 Andrew's Descent is still commonly called the Bulgakov House and displays a plaque with the address the writer used in his book (No.13 Alekseevsky Spusk) (see image).
-Popular writer's statue is also installed near museum.
+The address, at No. 13 Saint Andrew's Descent is still commonly called the Bulgakov House and displays a plaque with the address the writer used in his book (No.13 Alekseevsky Spusk) (see image).
+On October 19, 2007, the world's first monument to the writer was installed near the M. Bulgakov Literary Memorial Museum (building No. 13).
+The sculpture is made of bronze and granite, the authors - architect Viacheslav Dormydontov and sculptor Mykola Rapai.
+On December 18, 2025, the Kyiv City Council adopted a decision to dismantle the monument to Mikhail Bulgakov.
+The basis for this was the conclusion of the Ukrainian Institute of National Remembrance, which recognized him as a symbol of Russian propaganda.
+On June 4, 2026, the monument was dismantled and transferred for safekeeping to the heiress of the sculptor Mykola Rapai.

 A museum was opened inside the preserved building to mark the 100th birthday of Mikhail Bulgakov on May 15, 1991.
 The upper floor of the museum houses an exhibition of various Bulgakov objects, and the lower floor contains thematic exhibitions.
 The house, built in 1888 and designed by architect N. Gardenin, was thoroughly renovated before the opening of the museum.
 A memorial plaque with Bulgakov's portrait is now hanging on the front of the building.

 One Street Museum

-The One Street Museum is another main attraction of Andrew's Descent, which houses many of the historic items of the descent, containing more than 6,500 exhibits.
+The One Street Museum is another main attraction of Saint Andrew's Descent, which houses many of the historic items of the descent, containing more than 6,500 exhibits.
 They include information about the Saint Andrew's Church, the castle of Richard Lionheart, and the many other buildings of the Descent.

 Also, the museum has a unique collection of various works by Ukrainian philologist P. Zhitetsky, Arabist and professor of the Kyiv University T. Kezma, journalist and public figure A.Savenko, Ukrainian writer G.Tyutyunnyk, which have lived in the house No. 34 in the different periods of the twentieth century.
 Another important part of the collection in the museum is the memorabilia of professors of Kyiv Theological Academy A. Bulgakov, S. Golubev, P. Kudryavtsev, F. Titov, A.Glagolev, famed doctors Th.
 Janovsky and D. Popov, and other prominent local figures.

 The museum also has a large collection of antique books.
 Book relics of the exposition include a famous Trebnik of the Metropolitan of Kyiv Petro Mohyla, rare editions of works written by professors and graduates of the Kyiv-Mohyla Academy, unique books written by the Ukrainian Walter Scott, M.Grabovsky, the Defender of Orthodoxy, A.Muravyov, and the works of Mikhail Bulgakov published in his lifetime.